Excelsior2021/Battleship/README.md

 ## Motivation

 This was my first project that used JavaScript.
 I wanted to build a web application that focused on using JavaScript for DOM manipulation and application logic at a basic level.
-This project achieved this, solidified my understanding and set me up for building more web applications.
+This project achieved this and solidified my understanding and set me up for building more complex web applications.
 I still work on projects such as this in order to improve my programming by implementing best practices and learning and implementing new concepts.

 <!-- TechStack -->